q-uest/tasks/jenkins_scr/README.txt

 2) cre_phar_copyphar.php
 ========================

+- Will be run on the build server.
 - It packages (in .phar format) the files in the path - "/var/www/html/phar/copyphar".
 - creates the phar file named "myapp.phar"  in the path, /var/www/html/phar.
 - sets index.php as a stub file, so that it can execute when the phar file is called/used.